bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 The `after` procedure creates an ad hoc channel that offers `'7` after `'5ms`.
 To synchronise time-outs for multiple parallel processes a common _time-out_ channel is used as alternative for all of them.

+#### Receive with Defaults
+When a blocking receive should use a computed or constant default value in case the channel cannot offer a value the last alternative simply does not involve a channel.

+		fn receive :: T[<] channel -> T default -> T = value
+		where
+			T value
+				|= channel <<
+				|= default

+The _select_ operation will try to receive a value in order of given alternatives and return the result of the first path that offers a value.
+As the last alternative does not involve potentially blocking constructs the `default` value will be the result in case the `channel` did not offer a value directly.

 #### (A)synchronous Interconnections
 In general channels decouple processes.
 In principle the connection between a